 Do you have EAPs (employee assistance programs) in play within your organization but you feel they’re underutilized?
 Learn how to implement an effective EAP and overcome EAP underutilization.

 Every employee’s journey to a healthier mental, physical and financial state is unique & should be treated as such.

 At Bravo, we consider the multiple dimensions of your workforce – physical, emotional, social, spiritual and intellectual – and work hand-in-hand with your team to tailor a program for your culture and employees’ needs so that healthier practices and norms can take root in your culture and on an individual basis.

-Learn more about how we specifically customize a wellness program to not only increase productivity, boost employee satisfaction and retention, and attract top talent, but also – and most importantly – ensure each one of your employees is receiving the support they need to live happy, prosperous lives.
+Learn more about our process of designing wellness programs that reduce health risks and costs, and how we ensure each one of your employees is receiving the support they need to live happy, prosperous lives.

 1Mind for Better Mental Health.
 How to promote wellbeing and tackle the causes of work-related mental health problems.
 Accessed January 20, 2019.

 2Thriving at work.
 The Stevenson / Farmer review of mental health and employers.
 Accessed January 20, 2019.